 The course involves an equal mix of physical and human topics.
 There is also a mixture of core and optional topics.
 The core topics are Water and Carbon cycles and Global Governance and Changing Places.
 Optional units include Hazards, Cold Environments, Deserts, Coasts, Contemporary Urban Environments and Population Pressures.

 The Residential Field visits take place in Year 12 (Swanage).
 You have to complete a minimum of 4 days fieldwork.

 The course is a 2-year linear A level.
-Assessment consists of 2 papers with a mixture of multiple choice, structured short-answer questions and longer extended written response questions.
+Assessment consists of 2 papers with a mixture of multiple choice, structured shortanswer questions and longer extended written response questions.
 Both papers are 2.5 hours long and are worth 40% each.
 There is also a 3000-4000 word individual geographical investigation which is 20% of the A level.
 This is completed through fieldwork and individual research.
 It will prepare you for both university and work.

 There are a vast number of routes that Geography can open up for you.
 It is a highly valued qualification by employers and Universities alike.
-Geography was rated as the most employable subject in a survey of university graduates.
+Geography was rated as A grade 5 in English and Mathematics is required, as is a grade the most employable subject in a survey of university graduates.
 It doesn't tie you down as it is counted as an art and a scientific subject.
 The skills that you acquire can lend themselves to careers such as GIS Specialist, Chartered Surveyor, Lawyer or Environmental Planners amongst others.
 The topics covered could lead to careers as diverse as Economic Developer, Forestry Ranger, Weather Presenter or Hazard Manager.